 EMBO Workshop

-The overarching theme of this workshop is the termini of proteins and their major roles in proteostasis and as biological regulators.
+The overarching theme of this workshop was the termini of proteins and their major roles in proteostasis and as biological regulators.
 The N-terminus of a protein is the first to encounter the cellular environment and represents the first opportunity for the cell to steer a protein.
 During protease action, neo N- and C-termini are generated and further opens up for terminal-directed regulation.

 ISPT Meeting 2019 in Seoul